zama-ai/bounty-program/README.md

 ## 🤝 Grant Program

-Zama Grant Program provides funding to support projects and teams in buiding their own FHE applications using Zama's libraries.
+The Zama Grant Program provides funding to support projects and teams in building their own FHE applications using Zama's libraries.

 At Zama, we believe that FHE will be the key solution to solve major privacy issues, and that it's the only way to make the internet encrypted end-to-end, so people don't have to care about privacy.

-This program is designed to support projects and teams in creating FHE applications that address real-world privacy issues, and are indented to be continued in development and and maintenance over time.
+This program is designed to support projects and teams in creating FHE applications that address real-world privacy issues, and are intended to be continued in development and maintenance over time.

 ### Important dates